danielmartinezfacephi/sdk-onboarding/README.md

-# SDK Web WebComponents in Javascript
+# SDK Web WebComponents in Javascript with IAD

 Integration with Vanilla Javascript